andrasmaroy/pconf/README.md

 #### Using alongside `argparse`

-If you want to use `argparse` for not only config values it is possible to integrate the values from there with the structure uesd by Pconf:
+If you want to use `argparse` for not only config values it is possible to integrate the values from there with the structure used by Pconf:
 ```python
 parsed_args = argparse.ArgumentParser(...).parse_args()
 Pconf.overrides(vars(parsed_args))